GoogleCloudPlatform/podcast/site/content/post/episode-7-messaging-on-the-cloud/index.md

-In the seventh episode of this podcast, your hosts [Francesc](http://twitter.com/francesc) and [Mark](http://twitter.com/neurotic) discuss the different ways messaging can be done on Google Cloud Platform, covering Pub/Sub and Task Queues and when to choose what.
+In the seventh episode of this podcast, your hosts [Francesc](http://twitter.com/francesc) and [Mark](http://twitter.com/neurotic) discuss the different ways messaging can be done on Google Cloud, covering Pub/Sub and Task Queues and when to choose what.
 <!--more-->